The Harris Museum, Art Gallery & Library

 The Art Gallery, Museum, and Library spaces are presented with mixed-mode use for various spaces.
 Working closely with exhibition designers Ralph Applebaum Associates, the gallery cases and new interior fittings are bespoke designs that reference the classical proportions of the rooms and the architectural character of the building.
 The new offer also spills out of the galleries and into the main central space that rises through the four stories of the building to the lantern tower, activating the whole building.

-A new café, shop and events spaces will generate increased income to support the future running of the Harris.
-There are a wide range of proposals to make the building more accessible - including a new changing places toilet.
+A new café, shop and events spaces was created to increase income to support the future running of the Harris.
+There is a wide range of proposals to make the building more accessible, including a new Changing Places toilet.

 Meet our team